tamara1031/papertrends-frontend/README.md

-# PaperTrends Frontend
+# PaperTrends - Academic Research Trend Analysis

-PaperTrends is an open-source web application for academic research trend analysis.
-Built with Next.js and TypeScript.
+PaperTrends is an open-source web application for academic research trend analysis, built with Astro and TypeScript.
+This project provides interactive visualizations to explore research trends across different academic domains.

 ## Features